OwenGHB/angband-webclient/README.md

 You can find download links for variants known to work in the wiki

 As for the actual server, you need a mongodb service running in the background, but aside from that just npm install npm start and you should be good to go on port 3000 (subject to inevitable complications).

+## database and sessions

+This build uses file-based databases.
+All files are in `./db` and for security reasons are kept in private repository.
+If you want to use existing data make sure you checkout from that repository before you run angband.live client.
+Otherwise new empty files will be created.

+`SESSION_SECRET` environment variable must be set before you launch this client.
+If you use existing files in `./db` make sure you set the same `SESSION_SECRET` value as was used before, otherwise sessions will be invalid and users will have to relogin.